We are volunteers & citizens of this great town of Lander, Wyoming.

 Liz Lightner, second term ending December 2019 (Co-Chair)

 Liz has lived all over the U.S. as well as serving 2 ½ years in Togo, West Africa with the Peace Corps.
 She was born in St. Louis and attended Washington University there.
 She has also lived in Pittsburgh, PA, Marin County, CA, Bethesda, MD, Atlanta, GA, and Moab, UT.
 In Atlanta, she worked with an alternative transportation non-profit, then Zipcar as General Manager, and finally, a national parking company as Executive VP of Business Development before moving to Moab.
 She is married to Sam Lightner, Jr., who grew up in Jackson, and brought them to Lander in March of 2013, primarily for the rock climbing and the close-knit community.
 She has served on a number of boards including the YMCA, Atlanta Bicycle Coalition, Moab Trail Mix, and the Cottonwoods HOA.
-She currently teaches yoga and serves as a volunteer for Frontier Hospice, the Transportation Alternatives Project (TAP) Committee, the One Percent Project Committee, and the Assisted Living Task Force.
+She currently teaches yoga and serves as a volunteer for Frontier Hospice, the Transportation Alternatives Project (TAP) Committee, the One Percent Project Committee, the Assisted Living Task Force, and Big Brothers Big Sisters of Wyoming, as a Big Sister to an adorable 5 year old.

 Justus Jacobs, first term ending December 2018 (Vice Chair)